-They smile, children Tawargha, while singing in a group, for the few visitors who come to see them in this refugee camp on the outskirts of Tripoli, the ballad of their despair.
-They converted an old song in Libya, putting them in ways the frightening odyssey of Misrata militiamen attacking their homes, the city on fire, walking the long march of 80 miles, and then the new life in these tin sheds The constant fear of new attacks, the wonder of who discovers overnight that is the color of one's skin to trigger hatred.
-"Libya was a country alone - the song - from north to south, from east to west.
-So why those Misrata attack us with RPGs? ".
+They smile, children Tawargha, while singing in the group, for the few visitors who come to see them in this refugee camp on the outskirts of Tripoli, the ballad of their despair.
+They converted an old song Libyan, putting into verse their frightening odyssey: the militia of Misurata attacking their homes, the city on fire, the long march on foot to 80 km, and then the new life in these tin sheds , the constant fear of new attacks, the wonder of who discovers overnight which is the color of their skin to unleash hatred.
+"Libya was a country only - the song says - from north to south, from east to west.
+So why those of Misurata attacking us with RPGs? ".

-In fact, Tawarga has only uncovered the pot of new hatreds that threaten to poison the future of the new Libya.
-At the time of this hate Gaddafi had been absorbed and defused at the same time thanks to the system of alliances and sinecures which Colonel exercised his power.
-The rest was its repressive apparatus, which swept away all dissenso.Oggi, however, political instability and the growing power of the militias allow hatred to take root, grow and become a very powerful source of identity.
-Thus emerges a Libya divided between white people and black people of the coastal area of the South, including not always get on well and that today may show no qualms about each other's prejudices, especially in areas where they are forced to live with.
-And 'what is happening, for example, in the oasis of Kufra, between the Tubu (blacks) and Zwai (white), with at least fifty deaths in recent weeks .
-Yet both groups have sided with the revolution of 17 February against Gaddafi's regime.
-Evidently, the getting rid of the Colonel is not enough to build a new Libya, truly free and democratic society.
+In fact, in Tawarga has only uncovered the pot of new hatreds that threaten to poison the future of the new Libya.
+At the time of this hate Gaddafi had been absorbed and yet defused thanks to the system of alliances and sinecures which Colonel exercised his power.
+The rest was its repressive apparatus, sweeping away every dissenso.Oggi, however, political instability and the excessive power of the militias allow hatred to take root, grow and become a very powerful source of identity.
+Thus emerges a Libya divided among white populations of the coastal strip and black populations of the South, including always There's bad blood and that today may exhibit no qualms mutual prejudices, especially in areas where they are forced to live with.
+And 'what is happening for example in the oasis of Kufra, between Tubu (blacks) and Zwai (white), with at least fifty dead in recent weeks .
+Yet both groups have sided with the revolution of February 17 and against the Gaddafi regime.
+Evidently, the getting rid of the Colonel is not enough to build a new Libya, truly free and democratic.